Procrastination

 then there can be all the memory of previous similar tasks coming back and a

-priming of way of paying attention\thinking\feeling as there is an expectation
+priming of a way of paying attention\thinking\feeling as there is an

-pathways, so when I see x, then I think y, then I feel z.
+neural pathways, so when I see x, then I think y, then I feel z.

 What can help reduce the maintenance of procrastination is

-task.
-Likewise starting small and
+related to the task.
+Likewise starting

 What gets in the way of tackling procrastination